snehilsanyal/self-learn-llms/README.md

 1. [Sebastian Raschka](https://twitter.com/rasbt), he is a legend and will burst your hype-up LLM bubble with his amazing tweets, blogs and tutorials.
 Subscribe to his newsletter [Ahead of AI](https://magazine.sebastianraschka.com/)
 2. [Andrej Karpathy](https://twitter.com/karpathy), so this legend worked in Tesla, took a break, started his YouTube channel to teach the fundamentals and blew us all with his amazing video on [implementing GPT from scratch](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=2771s) and finally rejoined OpenAI.
 I guess you cannot lose a legend :D
 3. [Jay Alammar](https://twitter.com/jayalammar), yup if you don't know about his ELI blog on Transformers go read that out first and be sure to follow him for updates.
+4. [Tomaz Bratanic](https://twitter.com/tb_tomaz), he is the author of famous book Graph Algorithms for Data Science, and currently writes great blogs on Medium related to GPT, Langchain and stuff.